Zheng-Zhen/street-view-our-safety/proposal.md

         ...
     ```

-1. At least one of the datasets contains more than 1,000,000 rows.
+1. At least one of the datasets contains more than 1 million rows.

 1. ✅ It combines data collected from 3 or more different sources.

-1. The analysis of the data is reasonably complex, involving multiple steps (geospatial joins/operations, data shaping, data frame operations, etc).
+1. ✅The analysis of the data is reasonably complex, involving multiple steps (geospatial joins/operations, data shaping, data frame operations, etc).

 1. ✅ You use one of the analysis techniques for urban street networks (e.g., osmnx, pandana), clustering (e.g., scikit-learn), or raster datasets.

+    **clustering (e.g., scikit-learn)**

-1. You perform a machine learning analysis with scikit-learn as part of the analysis.
+1. ✅ You perform a machine learning analysis with scikit-learn as part of the analysis.

+    **(Cluster Analysis)**

-1. The webpage includes a significant interactive component (cross-filtering, interactive widgets, etc).
+1. ✅The webpage includes a significant interactive component (cross-filtering, interactive widgets, etc).

 > As a rough guideline, we should shoot for something that is 3-4 times as involved as the required assignments.